Rafael Zamarripa: Career

 At the age of 18, Zamarripa was hired to sculpt The Boy on the Seahorse, which has become one of the official symbols of the city of Puerto Vallarta.

-In 1962, Zamarripa was approached by Amalia Hernández, (who developed folkloric dance for theater, and founded Ballet Folklórico de México), after watching him dance with his student group.
-She invited him to join her company, but he declined because of his ambitions of pursuing a career as a sculptor.
-She encouraged him to reconsider, and told him it could help his art career.
+In 1962, Zamarripa was approached by Amalia Hernández, (who developed folkloric dance for theater, and founded Ballet Folklórico de México).

 Soon after, he joined the Ballet on a trip to Europe, where they placed first at the Festival of Nations in Paris.
 Upon returning, he started to formalize the dance group, employing the new techniques he learned with Hernández.
-The group was invited to join a prestigious dance competition, entering as El Grupo de Danza Regional de la Escuela de Artes Plásticas.
-They brought Zamarripa with them to teach them how to perform on stage.
-The group placed first regionally in Jalisco and continued to Mexico City to compete at the national level, where their director allowed them to call themselves El Grupo Folklórico de la Universidad de Guadalajara.

 When his group returned to Guadalajara, the director realized Zamarripa's potential as a producer and a director, equating his staging abilities with those of Amalia Hernández.
 A few years later, Zamarripa formed El Grupo Folklórico de Guadalajara, which would define and set the standard for traditional folkloric dance.

 In 1966 Zamarripa also established the Escuela de Danza at the University of Guadalajara, becoming its first director.

 In 1980, he created the Centro de Danza Universitaria at the University of Colima, one of the first universities to offer a bachelor's degree in Mexican folkloric dance.

 In 2000, Zamarripa completed a series of sketches to be featured in the book Trajes de Danza Mexicana, a collaboration with Xochitl Medina Ortiz.
 The book, published in 2001, contains detailed illustrations and descriptions of the folk dance attire of each of the 32 Mexican states.

 In 2010, Olga Nájera-Ramirez wrote, directed, and produced a 50-minute documentary the focused on Mexican folklórico dance through the life and accomplishments of Zamarripa.
 The film, Danza Folklórica Escénica, showcased Zamarripa's choreography and artwork.

 Today, his paintings and sculptures adorn buildings and parks in Jalisco and Colima, such as the bronze relief structure on the Teatro Degollado and the León en el Árbol sculpture in Guadalajara's Plaza Tapatia.
 He has been a maestro and choreographer for different folk dance groups in Mexico and the United States, and has showcased his choreography around the world.
 He is currently the director of the Ballet Folklórico de la Universidad de Colima and Chair of the Department of Dance in the Instituto Universitario de Bellas Artes at the University of Colima.